- Education

 Q - What is the current salary amount for GRA's or GTA's?

-A - The current graduate student salary amounts for the SMHS can be found by asking your department administrator or by contacting Grants Management.
+A - The current graduate student salary amounts for the SMHS can be found by asking your department administrator.

 Q - Do I have to follow my budget line items exactly?